-Well what have you been paid to do?
+What have you been paid to do before?

 If you can drive, then find someone who doesn’t have a car.

-If you know how to do an oil change, then find a damsel in distress who needs one.
+If you know how to do an oil change, then find damsels in distress who need one.

 Look at things you’ve been paid to do before, and find people who will pay you for that same service.
 If you’re having trouble coming up with a skill that you have, look at what you do for most of your days – if other people are doing it too, chances are there are people who’d pay you to do it for them.

 Here are some small suggestions:

 - Give yourself a title with the word ‘Consultant’.

 - Use transaction apps.
 I would use Messenger or Cash.